Rafz9Abz9/AbzRecipe/README.md

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/1515dcdf-93c8-4aad-abdd-2e99f3c20a55)

 - The above image shows that no comment has been submited, but once a user submits a comment, it will be displayed for everyone to see.
-User does not have to be logged in for them to leave a comment.
-For future implementation, user will have to be logged in to leave a comment.

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/554d35c4-edf8-4c3f-8919-e78b4c6a42ba)